Locations:

 When should I see my healthcare provider?

-Contact your provider if your medicine isn’t helping you as much anymore or if you start having new symptoms.
+After you get a tachycardia diagnosis, you can expect to have follow-up appointments with your provider.
+But you should contact them if your medicine isn’t helping you or if you start having new symptoms.

 When should I go to the ER?

-Get help right away if you feel your heart pounding, have chest pain or if you’re fainting or getting dizzy.
-You should also get help immediately for someone who collapses or is unconscious from ventricular fibrillation.
+You should also get help right away for someone who collapses or is unconscious from ventricular fibrillation.
 They’ll need CPR to survive until paramedics arrive.

 • Do I have a dangerous type of tachycardia?